global-input/global-input-message/README.md

 (3) A ```session``` value that uniquely identifies the ```receiver application``` on the WebSocket server.
 (4) The encryption key that should be used to encrypt and decrypt the message content.

 A new encryption key is generated inside the ```receiver application``` for each session and shared with the ```calling application``` via the QR code only.
 Hence, the the encryption key is transferred to the ```calling client``` directly without involving network connection.
 This is important because the WebSocket server should never be able to decrypt the content of the encrypted messages, and only the applications involved in the communication should be able to decrypt the content of the messages.
-So, even if the WebSocket server is hacked, the messages between the applications are safe.
+So, even if the WebSocket server is hacked, the messages between the applications will be safe.

 ### Setup